skhg/traffic-light-controller/README.md

 <img align="right" width="40%" src="images/webapp_state.png">

 Upon loading the page, the application makes a GET request to find the current status at `/api/status`, and then opens a WebSocket connection to the server on port `81`.
 Subsequent status updates will always come via the WebSocket, in order to keep multiple clients in sync.
+Each time a websocket event arrives, we apply the changes to a single global `state` object.
+Shortly afterwards, the `updateScreen()` method applies those changes to the DOM.

 On startup we also detect if the user is on a mobile or desktop device, to handle either touch events or click events.
 We actually use the `touchend` event to send commands to the server, because this performed more reliably on the iPhone X. Swiping up from the bottom of the screen to exit Safari was firing the `touchstart` event, making it impossible to exit the app without turning on the green light!